AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/best-practices-for-marketo-measure-crm-package.md

 ---
 # Best Practices for Marketo Measure CRM Package {#best-practices-for-marketo-measure-crm-package}

+>[!NOTE]
+>
+>You may see instructions specifying "Marketo Measure" in our documentation, but still see "Bizible" in your CRM.
+We are working to have that updated and the rebranding will be reflected in your CRM soon.

 ## Overview {#overview}

 Marketo Measure integrates with both Salesforce and Microsoft Dynamics, this document will focus on the Marketo Measure best practices for the CRM packages designed for Salesforce.